Bendy and the Ink Machine: Chapter 3: Rise and Fall

 When he wakes up, Henry finds himself in a small safehouse.
 He finds Boris and cooks a pot of bacon soup for him in exchange for a lever needed to open the exit.
 The two leave the safehouse to find another way out of the studio.
 After using a flashlight to make their way through a dark area, they come across the studio's Toy Department and find a back room full of merchandise for Alice Angel, the studio's lead female.
 After Boris is briefly separated from Henry, he gives him a Gent pipe to use as a weapon.
 Henry is then confronted by an ink version of Alice, who jumpscares him.
 He is then presented with a choice of two paths; the one chosen by the player will affect which of two easter eggs they'll be able to access, and the other will become blocked off.

 Reaching Level 9, Henry and Boris discover multiple mutilated clones of Boris and other ink monsters collectively called the Butcher Gang, which Alice has been harvesting to improve her appearance.
 Meeting Alice, who is torturing one of the monsters, Henry is instructed to complete several tasks for her in exchange for being allowed to escape the studio.
 She provides him with various tools, which he must use to carry out her instructions while avoiding or fending off enemies.

 As Henry completes the tasks, it becomes apparent that Alice is actually Susie Campbell, the character's original voice actress who became obsessed with Alice to the point of believing she was her character, and grew vindictive after she was replaced by another actress, Allison Pendle.
 She has since taken Alice's form after being corrupted by the ink.
 After Henry fulfills her needs, she sends him to the elevator where he can leave, but forces it to fall after discovering Boris, whom she wants to harvest as he is the most perfect Boris.
+Alice berates Henry for stealing from her and says she will take Boris from him instead.
 The elevator crashes, knocking Henry out.
 As Boris tries to wake Henry up, Alice kidnaps Boris and takes him away.